-The LM7 has been designed with 3 risers per side.
-The A risers are covered with coloured webbing for easy identification and split into two - the smaller riser, holding only the outermost A line, is for an easier application of big ears.
+The Delta 4 has been designed with 3 risers per side.
+The A risers are covered with coloured webbing for easy identification - the smaller riser, holding only the outermost A line, is for an easier application of big ears.

 The risers feature attachments for a foot operated accelerator system, they do not feature trimmers or any other adjustable devices.